Skip to content

 An assert statement is a special Boolean condition that represents an assumption about program state at a particular point in test execution.
-When an assert is encountered, the condition is evaluated.
+When an assertion is encountered, the condition is evaluated.
 A value of False indicates a program error.
 In some languages, execution will halt if an assertion evaluates to False.
-In Rapise, the result is logged to the report with failed status, and execution continues or not depending on StopOnError
+In Rapise, the result is logged to the report with failed status, and execution continues or stops depending on the StopOnError test option.

 There are explicit and implicit assertions (or checkpoints) generated during the script execution and reflected in the report.
 Each report line is produced by one of the following statements: